2000 Indianapolis 500: Pre-race and rain delay

 On Saturday May 27, the day before the Indy 500, Juan Pablo Montoya and Jimmy Vasser participated in the CART Bosch Spark Plug Grand Prix at Nazareth Speedway.
 The race had been scheduled for April 11, but snow postponed it until the Saturday of Memorial Day weekend.
 Montoya finished 4th, and Vasser 7th.

 Jason Leffler, who qualified 17th at Indy, traveled to Charlotte on Saturday to participate in the NASCAR Busch Series Carquest Auto Parts 300.
 Leffler finished 21st at Charlotte.
 Also in Charlotte for part of the week was Robby Gordon, who was preparing to attempt the Indy 500/Coca-Cola 600 "Double Duty".
 Gordon required a provisional starting position for Charlotte, and he would line up 42nd.
 P. J. Jones was scheduled to stand by for Gordon at Charlotte if he could not make it in time for the start.

 On race day, Sunday May 28, the morning dawned warm and sunny, but rain was in the forecast.
 At 10:07 a.m., rain started to fall, and the start of the race was delayed.
 After three brief periods of showers, at approximately 12:40 p.m., the rain stopped and held off just long enough to complete the race.
 Track-drying efforts began, and at 2:01 p.m.
 EST, Mari Hulman George gave the command to start engines, and the field pulled away.
+With the green flag at 2:10 p.m.
+EST, it was the latest in time of day start of an Indianapolis 500 in history until 2024, which started at 4:44 p.m.
+EDT (3:44 p.m.
+EST).